stratux/dump1090/README.md

 that adds new functionality and is designed to be built as a Debian/Raspbian package.

-Support for Stratux port 30006 JSON added by AvSquirrel

 This version is licensed under the GPL (v2 or later).
 See the file COPYING for details.